-How do you prevent rebound weight gain?
+How do you reduce the chance of rebound weight gain?

 Related questions